-Jeffrey T. Berger, M.D., Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at Winthrop-University Hospital and Professor of Medicine at Stony Brook University School of Medicine.
+Jeffrey T. Berger, MD, Program Director, is Chief of the Division of Palliative Medicine and Director of Clinical Ethics at NYU Winthrop Hospital and Professor of Medicine at Stony Brook University School of Medicine.
 Dr. Berger is Board Certified in both Internal Medicine and Hospice and Palliative Medicine.

-Latifat Adeyemi, MS, ANP-BC is a Board Certified Adult Nurse Practitioner, who completed subspecialty training in Palliative Care and received a Master’s Degree from New York University.
-She also earned a B.A. in Speech Language Pathology from The State University of New York at Buffalo and a B.S. from The College of New Rochelle.
+Latifat Adeyemi, MS, ANP-BC is a board certified Adult Nurse Practitioner, who completed subspecialty training in Palliative Care and received a master’s degree from New York University.
+She also earned a bachelor's in arts in Speech Language Pathology from The State University of New York at Buffalo and a bachelor's of science from The College of New Rochelle.
 Mrs. Adeyemi joined the Palliative Care team summer of 2014, after working more than 7 years as an Oncology/Hematology Registered Nurse at New York Langone Medical Center.

-Kathleen DiGangi Condon, ANP-BC is a Board Certified Adult Nurse Practitioner in the Division of Palliative Medicine.
-Kate earned her B.S. and M.S from Columbia University’s School of Nursing.
-She also holds a B.A. from the College of the Holy Cross and an M.A. from the University of Notre Dame.
+Kathleen DiGangi Condon, DNP, MA, ANP-BC is a board certified Adult Nurse Practitioner in the Division of Palliative Medicine and Bioethics.
+Dr. DiGangi Condon earned her Doctor of Nursing Practice at Stony Brook University, where her research focused on the role of a nurse-administered palliative screening tool on medical ICU nurses' moral distress.
+She received her bachelor's in science and master's in science from Columbia University’s School of Nursing.
+She also holds a bachelor's in arts from the College of the Holy Cross and an master's in arts from the University of Notre Dame.

-Kate joined Winthrop in May of 2013 from Montefiore Medical Center in the Bronx, where she served as a nurse practitioner on the Palliative care service.
-She also established an inpatient Palliative care consult service at St. Barnabas Hospital in the Bronx.
-Prior to that Kate practiced as a registered nurse on the comprehensive transplant unit at Columbia Presbyterian Medical Center.
-Kate is an Instructor in Medicine at New York Medical College in Valhalla, New York, where she teaches bioethics to first and second year medical students.
-She has lectured at Columbia University’s School of Nursing on pain, Palliative care, and ethics.
+Dr. DiGangi Condon joined NYU Winthrop in May of 2013 from Montefiore Medical Center in the Bronx, where she served as a nurse practitioner on the palliative care service.
+She also established an inpatient palliative care consult service at St. Barnabas Hospital in the Bronx.
+As a registered nurse, she practiced on the comprehensive transplant unit at Columbia Presbyterian Medical Center.
+Dr. DiGangi Condon is an Instructor in Medicine at New York Medical College in Valhalla, New York, where she teaches bioethics to first and second year medical students.
+She has lectured at Columbia University’s School of Nursing on pain, palliative care, and ethics.

-Maria Christine Santos, MS, RN, ANP-BC, ACHPN, CCRN-CSC is a Board Certified Adult Nurse Practitioner.
-Christine earned a B.S and M.S. in Nursing, with a subspecialty in Palliative Care, from New York University’s College of Nursing.
+Maria Christine Santos, MS, RN, ANP-BC, ACHPN, CCRN-CSC is a board certified Adult Nurse Practitioner.
+Christine earned a bachelor's in science and master's in science in nursing, with a subspecialty in Palliative Care, from New York University’s College of Nursing.

 Christine joined the Palliative Care team in 2015, after working over 7 years as a Critical Care Registered Nurse at New York Langone Medical Center.
 Christine also serves as an adjunct clinical faculty member at New York University’s College of Nursing, where she teaches undergraduate students during their clinical rotations.

-Jessica T. Weinberger MS, FNP, ACHPN is a Board Certified Family Nurse Practitioner and has been Board Certified as an Advanced Practice Hospice and Palliative Care Nurse Practitioner since 2003, the first year the certification was given.
-Jessica has a Master's in Science of Nursing from Pace University's Leinhard Graduate School of Nursing, and completed a BS Ed in Rehabilitation Services from The University of Connecticut.
+Jessica T. Weinberger, MS, FNP, ACHPN is a board certified Family Nurse Practitioner and has been board certified as an Advanced Practice Hospice and Palliative Care Nurse Practitioner since 2003, the first year the certification was given.
+Jessica has a master's in science of Nursing from Pace University's Leinhard Graduate School of Nursing, and completed a bachelor's in science education in Rehabilitation Services from The University of Connecticut.
 Jessica worked in the fields of pediatrics, adults, and geriatrics until finding her passion of Palliative Care.

-She joined Winthrop-University Hospital's Palliative Care Program in 2011, after working for 15 years as a hospice and palliative care nurse and nurse practitioner in Nashville Tennessee.
-Since arriving at Winthrop, Jessica has been a preceptor for Master's level palliative nurse practitioner students from New York University.
-In addition, Jessica participates on the Pain Management Committee at Winthrop.
+She joined NYU Winthrop Hospital's Palliative Care Program in 2011, after working for 15 years as a hospice and palliative care nurse and nurse practitioner in Nashville Tennessee.
+Since arriving at NYU Winthrop, Jessica has been a preceptor for master's level palliative nurse practitioner students from New York University.
+In addition, Jessica participates on the Pain Management Committee at NYU Winthrop.

-Dana Ribeiro Miller M.Div., LMSW, ACHP- SW is licensed as a Master of Social Work, She holds a Masters in Social Work from Columbia University School of Social Work, where she was a recipient of the Dr. Maurice V. Russell Fellowship for Medical Social Work, a Masters in Divinity from Union Theological Seminary, and a B.S. from Rutgers University.
+Dana Ribeiro Miller, M.Div., LMSW, ACHP- SW is licensed as a master's of social work, She holds a master's in social work from Columbia University School of Social Work, where she was a recipient of the Dr. Maurice V. Russell Fellowship for Medical Social Work, a master's in divinity from Union Theological Seminary, and a bachelor's of science from Rutgers University.
 She completed her subspecialty Palliative Care training via the Post Graduate Fellowship in Palliative Care at the Mt.
 Sinai-Beth Israel Division of Palliative Medicine.
 Dana has worked in a variety of social work settings including medical intensive care units, mental health counseling, and caregiver support groups.